 Tonight, before you go to bed, go outside and look at the stars and the moon.
 Spend a while in silence at the majesty of God's creation.
-Pray "Praise the Lord, sister moon and sister stars!
-Praise the Lord brother sun!"
+Pray "Praise the Lord, brother moon and sister stars!
+Praise the Lord sister sun!"
 Reflect on the truth that everything God has made is good, including you.
-St. Francis of Assisi called the Sun "brother" and the moon "sister."
+St. Francis of Assisi called the sun "brother" and the moon "sister."
+I like to call the sun "sister" and the moon "brother." :)

-All Christian women and men are truly brothers and sisters in one holy family of Love.
+All Christian women and men are truly sisters and brothers in one holy family of Love.
 Heaven is our destination and it is a place of holiness, love, peace, joy, laughter, music, a wonderful banquet and the best of wine.
 It the dwelling place of God, who is LOVE.
 What could be better than that?
 St. Francis was even kind to criminals.
 One day a band of robbers treated St. Francis and his companions roughly.
 One of St. Francis' friars responded in an angry way.
 St. Francis forced this friar to go to the robbers and apologize!
 The robbers must have been touched by this unexpected gesture.